GenericMappingTools/gmt/INSTALL.md

 We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow Fedora users access the latest GMT releases in an easy way.

+**NOTE: The RPM repository provides GMT packages for Fedora 29 or newer only!**

 Fedora users can add the GMT official RPM repository and install gmt by:

 	# enable the RPM repository